mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Both of these types of corruption will cause processing of a Commit to fail for some members of the group.
-If the public key for a node does not match the path secret, then the members that decrypt that path secret will reject the commit based on this mismatch.
+If the public key for a node does not match the path secret, then the members that decrypt that path secret will reject the Commit based on this mismatch.
 If the path secret sequence is incorrect at some point, then members that can decrypt nodes before that point will compute a different public key for the mismatched node than the one in the UpdatePath, which also